tomas-fryza/avr-course/Labs/02-leds/README.md

 1. LED example.
 Submit:
     * Tables for DDRB, PORTB, and their combination,
-    * Table with input/output available pins,
+    * Table with input/output pins available on ATmega328P,
     * C code with two LEDs and a push button.

 2. Knight Rider application.
 Submit: